geobreed/zettelnotes/insight/Creating Script Materials.md

 ---
-title: Identical Delivery Standard
+title: Creating Script Materials
 date: 20221023
 tags: #E-Myth
 citation: "M. E. Gerber, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.
 Harper Collins, 2009."
 ---
-Delivery of each script by salespeople in identical standard
+The third step on [[Selling System Steps]]

+Creation of various materials for each script.